AqeelKazmi/Erc20_PHP_implementation/README.md

 2. Nodejs file is created in sails.js framework of nodejs [Sails.js will provide a local server where you can make curl request from php script]

-Note:
-This project is developed to help the developers.
-To contribute to the developer of this project, Send Ethers on this address 0xa9828F54Fc2884B094b4a29b2365e1eB31BBa764

 Following are the dependencies for sails.js environment:
   *  "ejs": "2.3.4",
   * "ethereumjs-tx": "^1.3.3",